 In case you've forgotten that Microsoft knows how to have fun (and I can understand why you would), there's a certain game console it produces that has sold millions (hint, its name is plastered across the top of this game's icon).
 Now the company is sharing more of its light-hearted side with Android users.
 Its latest release is a port of a Windows word-building game that goes by the name of Snap Attack.

 The summer sales keep pouring in, but there's a fun little twist today—some of the sales have gone way below the $0.99 cutoff.
 Developers can't go any lower without Google stepping in, so this is a rare event indeed (those sales will be bolded below).
 There's even a $0.10 deal today.
 Remind you of the good old days?

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a spacefaring turn-based strategy game, a re-release of a Flash favorite, and a pixelated version of Dark Souls.
+Today we've got a pair of graphically-intense puzzlers and a multiplayer party-based combat RPG.